getditto/DittoAndroidTools/README.md

 ## Usage

-First, you must initialize Ditto.
+All tools require an initialized instance of Ditto to work.
 For example, with the Online Playground identity:

 ```kotlin
 val androidDependencies = DefaultAndroidDittoDependencies(applicationContext)